beam-community/elixir-companies/README.md

 * [Grasp](https://play.google.com/store/apps/details?id=com.gordonbisnor.grasp&hl=en) - Android/iOS/Web application facilitating real-time education group work

+#### Energy

+* [Brighterlink](https://www.brighterlink.io) ([GitHub](https://github.com/Brightergy)) - All-in-one energy platform for analytics, utilities and procurement.
+We use Elixir for backend API (powered by phoenix) and also for thousands of worker processes to fetch, parse and write data from embedded devices to our time-series database.

 #### Expert Networks

 * [AlphaSights](https://engineering.alphasights.com) ([GitHub](https://github.com/alphasights)) - Global knowledge broker with regional hubs in Europe, the Americas, Asia and the Middle East.